sonmitt/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 :::image type="content" source="../_images/eslz-bcdr-1.2.png" alt-text="Diagram that shows a BCDR flow chart." border="false" Lightbox="../_images/eslz-bcdr-1.2.png":::

  > [!NOTE]
- > For disaster recovery of compute and memory intensive workloads, the storage for pilot light environment should be equal to primary site.
-Compute capacity can be less.
+ > For disaster recovery of compute and memory intensive Azure VMware solution workloads, the storage for pilot light environment should be equal to primary site.

 ## Business continuity design considerations